Skip to main content

 If you suspect an infection, contact your own health centre by phone

 If you suspect you have been infected with mpox, call your own health centre or The medical help line, tel.
 116117.
+You can also contact the Unit for Combating Communicable Diseases, tel.
+02 266 1143 (Mon 8-15.30 and Tue-Fri 8-12).

 The Finnish Institute for Health and Welfare (THL) has published an information package on mpox on its website.
 The website contains basic information on the disease and its transmission, symptoms and treatment, as well as on how to protect yourself from the disease and how to prevent it.